carlomarxdk/workshop-transformers/README.md

 ### Environment Setup

-Notebooks run in Colab with no setup at all.
-To run them locally, use [uv](https://docs.astral.sh/uv/) (preferred) or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).
+If you want to run the notebooks locally, install the environment with [uv](https://docs.astral.sh/uv/) (preferred) or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).
+Colab links will be published on the workshop page before the session.

 **1. Install uv** (once, if you do not already have it):